Vasili Pukirev’s painting Unequal Marriage has a legend about it: allegedly, after looking at it, all the elderly grooms refused to marry their...

 Elizaveta Ermakova 7 October 2021

-Pablo Picasso perhaps the most influential and recognizable painter of the 20th century, is well known for his deep love and appreciation for women.
-Picasso did not have an easy relationship with women – he only loved them – yet in some cases he was abusive.
+Pablo Picasso, perhaps the most influential and recognizable painter of the 20th century, is well known for his deep love and appreciation for women.
+Picasso did not have an easy relationship with them – he only loved them – but, in some cases, he was abusive.

-As he had a preference for much younger women, while still with Françoise he became involved in an affair with 24-year-old Genevieve Laporte, who also ended their relationship in 1953.
-In 2005 she auctioned 20 drawings of herself by Pablo Picasso.
+As he had a preference for much younger women, while still with Françoise, he became involved in an affair with 24-year-old Genevieve Laporte, who also ended their relationship in 1953.
+In 2005, she auctioned 20 drawings of herself by Pablo Picasso.

-In 1961 the painter married again at the age of 79.
+In 1961, the painter married again at the age of 79.
 His 27-year-old bride was Jacqueline Roque, who treated him like he was a saint.

 This period of his life with her was a very creative time for Picasso.
 She was his last muse and appeared in more than 400 of his paintings and ceramics.
 The artist died in 1973, with Jacqueline by his side.
 13 years later, she decided to commit suicide after concluding that she had accomplished everything for him.